 one of the following cases applies to you

-- Members of the Diplomatic Corps in Abuja (+ spouse and children) and staff of diplomatic missions who have already obtained a visa in Lagos / Abuja and have already travelled.
+- Members of the Diplomatic Corps in Abuja (+ spouse and children) and staff of diplomatic missions for accreditation in Germany

 - Participants in visitor programmes organised by German federal authorities (only if costs are fully covered).